DynoRobotics/UnityRos2/README.md

 How can I try this out?
 -----------------------
+There are some prebuilt binaries available for this project that can make it easier to get started.
+If you want not use custom ROS2 messages from Unity you will need to build the project from source in order to generate c# libraries for them.

-First of all install the standard ROS2 from source Crystal Clemmys dependencies for your operating system of choice https://index.ros.org/doc/ros2/Installation/
+You need to install the standard ROS2 Crystal Clemmys dependencies for your operating system of choice https://index.ros.org/doc/ros2/Installation/
+If you are building this project from source you will probably need to install the "from source" dependencies for ROS2 as well.

-Next make sure you've installed .Net Core https://www.microsoft.com/net/learn/get-started.
+To build from source you will also need .Net Core https://www.microsoft.com/net/learn/get-started.
 On Windows 10 I recommend installing .NET via Visual Studio 2017.

 Install Unity
 https://forum.unity.com/threads/unity-hub-v-1-5-0-is-now-available.627847/